 Polycystic ovary syndrome, see natural ways to treat this condition.

 DHEA hormone supplements, testosterone hormone use, androstenedione hormone, and other androgens.

-Therapy is threefold: 1) inhibition of androgen production; 2) inhibition of androgen action and 3) local treatment.
+Local treatment.
 The brisk apparition and extension of hirsutism, together with signs of virilisation and high levels of circulating androgens, suggest the presence of a tumor, rare, but almost always malignant.

 Natural and alternative

 Exercise and weight loss could be very beneficial.

 Fennel applied topically.